GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### Having a system architect is the most important single step toward conceptual integrity.
+After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
 >
-> ~ *Bill Gates*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts